andGarc/vector-analysis-syracuse-lesson/docs/_slides/smooth.md

 ===

 ## Kriging

 The modeled semivariogram acts as a parameter for fitting a Guassian process, or Kriging.
-The steps to perform Kriging with the [gstat](){:.Rpkg} library are
+The steps to perform Kriging with the [gstat](){:.rlib} library are

-- [x] Generate a modeled semivariogram
+1. Generate a modeled semivariogram
-- [ ] Generate new locations for "predicted" values
+1. Generate new locations for "predicted" values
-- [ ] Call `krige` with the data, locations, and semivariogram
+1. Call `krige` with the data, locations, and semivariogram

 ===